itspriddle/vim-marked/README.markdown

 # marked.vim

-Vim plugin for [Marked 2](http://marked2app.com), a previewer for Markdown files.
+Vim plugin for [Marked](http://marked2app.com), a previewer for Markdown files.
+Supports Marked 1 and 2.

-Adds `:MarkedOpen`, `:MarkedQuit`, `:MarkedToggle`, and `:MarkedPreview` commands to Markdown buffers, allowing you to quickly open, close, and preview content in Marked 2.
+Adds `:MarkedOpen`, `:MarkedQuit`, `:MarkedToggle`, and `:MarkedPreview` commands to Markdown buffers, allowing you to quickly open, close, and preview content in Marked.

 **Note**: Since Marked is available only for macOS, this plugin will is not loaded under other operating systems.